GMOD/jblast-jbconnect-hook/docs/quick_start.rst

 JBrowse Peer Configuration
 ==========================

 JBrowse can be configured in a peer directory instead of a module.
+In this case, bypass the Install JBrowse and Setup Demo step.

 For example: